HaroldC8/Codeforces_chrome_plugin/README.md

 <h1>Codeforces chrome plugin</h1>
 A chrome plugin that gets a new random Codeforces problem for you to solve every day.
+There is also functionality to get random problems in a specified rating range or get random problems with specific tags.
 <h2>Setup</h2>
 <ul>
 <li>Download the files.</li>